 TGbn editor: Please add the update new subclause 37.16 Low Latency Indication in the 802.11bn draft D1.0:

-37.16 Low Latency Indication (LLI)
+37.16 Low latency indication (LLI)

 37.16.1 General

 Low latency indication (LLI) enables a TXOP responder to inform the TXOP holder regarding its low latency needs.
-The low latency needs are related to buffered low latency traffic between the TXOP responder and the TXOP holder.
-The detailed definition of low latency needs is TBD.
+The low latency needs are related to buffered low latency traffic [#3114]from the TXOP responder to the TXOP holder. [#2624, #3351, #2634, #2387, #3343, #270] The non-AP MLD to which the non-AP STA is affiliated shall use the SCS procedure to identify SCS stream(s) the LLI is used to feedback buffered traffic associated to these streams.

-A STA that supports low latency indication shall have dot11LowLatencyIndicationActivated equal to true and shall set the Low Latency Indication Support field of the UHR MAC Capability Information field of the UHR Capability element to 1.
+A UHR STA that supports low latency indication shall have [#433, #3899]dot11LowLatencyIndicationActivated equal to true and shall set the Low Latency Indication Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.

-A TXOP responder non-AP STA may indicate its low latency needs to the TXOP holder in a TBD control response frame sent to the TXOP holder if the TXOP holder has set the Low Latency Indication Support field of transmitted UHR Capabilities elements to 1.
+A non-AP UHR STA that is a TXOP responder may indicate its low latency needs to the TXOP holder in a [#2627,#2389,#2373,#3346,#3352,#3353,#2375,#1396] Multi-STA BlockAck control response frame sent to the TXOP holder if the TXOP holder has set the Low Latency Indication Support field of transmitted UHR Capabilities elements to 1.
 Upon receiving the low latency indication in the control response frame, the TXOP holder should consider the low latency indication in determining subsequent actions within the current TXOP or subsequent TXOPs.
 The subsequent actions taken by the TXOP holder after receiving the low latency indication are out of scope of the standard.